Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 ===================

-Research and production code starts with simple code, but quickly grows in complexity once you add gpu training, 16-bit, checkpointing, logging, etc...
+Research and production code starts with simple code, but quickly grows in complexity once you add GPU training, 16-bit, checkpointing, logging, etc...

 PyTorch Lightning implements these features for you and tests them rigorously to make sure you can instead focus on the research idea.